A Review on The Sixth Painleve' Equation: The Isomonodromy Deformation Approach

 0.2 cm Let (\ref{malamente1}) be the the critical behaviour for $x\to u$, $u\in\{0,1,\infty\}$, depending on two integration constants ${c_1}^u,{c_2}^u$.
 The map $f$ can be made explicit because the monodormy matrices can be computed as explicit functions of ${c_1}^u,{c_2}^u$.
 Conversely, ${c_1}^u,{c_2}^u$ can be expressed in terms of the associated monodromy data, provided that $f$ is restricted as in Proposition \ref{injec}, so that it is injective.
 In order to make $f$ explicit, we need parameters (coordinates) to identify a point of ${\cal M}$.
 Let

 Observe that $p_{ij}=p_{ji}$.
 These are seven invariant functions (w.r.t. conjugation and $\sim$) defined on ${\cal M}$.
 They satisfy the relation

 \be +p_0^2+p_1^2+p_x^2+p_\infty^2+p_0p_xp_1p_\infty -4 =0 \ee in agreement with the dimension of ${\cal M}$.
-This relation is due to Jimbo \cite{Jimbo} (it follows from the trace of the relation $M_1M_xM_0=M_\infty$), but was named Fricke cubic in \cite{Boalch}.
+This relation appeared in the 1897 book of Fricke and Klein \cite{FK} and was rediscovered by Jimbo in \cite{Jimbo} (it follows from the trace of the relation $M_1M_xM_0=M_\infty$).
 The geometry of ${\cal M}$, where (\ref{FR}) is an affine cubic, was studied in \cite{Iwa}.
 The $p_{ij}$ are the local coordinates on ${\cal M}$ we are looking for, according to the following proposition: \bpr $p_0,p_x,p_1,p_\infty$; $p_{0x}, p_{x1}, p_{1x}$ are coordinates on the subset of ${\cal M}$ where the group generated by $M_0$, $M_x$, $M_1$ is irreducible \cite{Iwa}. \epr

 We come back to the problem of the explicit form of $f$.
 Suppose that Propositions \ref{injec} and \ref{Jimcoo} hold for a given $\hbox{PVI}_{\alpha,\beta,\gamma,\delta}$.
 The $p_\mu$'s $\mu=0,x,1,\infty$ are fixed by $\alpha,\beta,\gamma,\delta$ and only two parameters $p_{ij}$'s are independent.
 They may be thought as the integration constants for the associated branch $y(x)$ with critical behaviour (\ref{malamente1}).
 The asymptotic techniques of the method of monodromy preserving deformations provide explicit {\it parametric formulae} \be \left\{ \matrix{ {c_1}^u={c_1}^u(p_0,p_x,p_1,p_\infty,p_{0x},p_{x1},p_{01}) \cr {c_2}^u={c_2}^u(p_0,p_x,p_1,p_\infty,p_{0x},p_{x1},p_{01}) } \right. \ee and the inverse formulae \be \left\{ \matrix{ p_{0x}=p_{0x}({c_1}^u,{c_2}^u,p_0,p_x,p_1,p_\infty) \cr p_{x1}=p_{x1}({c_1}^u,{c_2}^u,p_0,p_x,p_1,p_\infty) \cr p_{01}=p_{01}({c_1}^u,{c_2}^u,p_0,p_x,p_1,p_\infty) } \right. \ee Explicit means that the formulae are classical functions of their arguments, as we have already explained.
 Three pairs of different parametric formulae of type (\ref{POA}) can be written at $x=0,1$ and $\infty$ respectively, in terms of the same monodromy data, namely for the same branch $y(x)$.
 Conversely, the monodromy data associated to a given $y(x)$ can be written as in (\ref{POA1}) in three ways, namely in terms of the three couples of integration constants at $x=0$, $1$ and $\infty$ respectively.
 Thus, we say that the formulae (\ref{POA}) and (\ref{POA1}) are {\bf parametric connection formulae}.
 The {\bf connection formulae in closed form} (\ref{closd}) are obtained form the parametric form, combining (\ref{POA}) and (\ref{POA1}) at two critical points $x=u$ and $v$.